meanyhead/meanyhead.github.io/_posts/2018-4-15-a-quiet-place.md

 title: A Quiet Place
 ---

 Sound-murdering monsters inherting the Earth in order to give one family a pretense to eat off of kale leaves and wear heather wool doesn't seem far-fetched.
 I've been to Maine, I've seen the L.L.
-Bean catalogue, and I myself, though technically my ancestors are continental Catholics, came to *A Quiet Place* to escape the noise of weed-whackers.
-I said this to the person who gave my ticket, which was pretty much the noise of a battery-operated toy in a picturesque forest.
+Bean catalogue, and I myself, though technically my ancestors are Continental Catholics, came to *A Quiet Place* to escape the noise of weed-whackers.
+I said this to the person who gave me my ticket, which was pretty much the noise of a battery-operated toy in a picturesque forest.
 Where are we?
 New England with corn?

 Did the monsters take all the birth control?
 In the sound apocalypse, is to not have a child to lose hope in the survival of the species?
 Invite death with a noisy baby or wait around to die?